RyuuXS/Reforestation/README.md

-## I got an A on my origami assignment when I turned my paper into my teacher
+## I tried taking some high resolution photos of local farmland, but they all turned out a bit grainy.